Annie Allen (missionary): Overview

+The UMCA was an Anglo-Catholic organization. and their main goal was evangelism.

 Allen was the director of the hospital in Mkunazini.
 Though she was mainly concerned with the health of the people she served, she also pushed for the education of the women and children of the areas where she worked.
 She founded the Zenana Mission in Zanzibar through the UMCA.
-The main goal of the Universities' Mission to Central Africa (UMCA) was evangelistic.
-They were an Anglo-Catholic organization.

-Work with the ill and injured
+Hospital Work

-The Universities' Mission to Central Africa was founded in 1860 at the request of "the great David Livingston."
+The UMCA was founded in 1860 at the request of David Livingston."
 It was originally a mission for the people around Lake Nyassa, but it quickly grew.
 The main goal of the mission was always evangelistic, but they also spent a lot of time bringing education and health care to the people of the region.

-Although Allen worked on all three major aspects of this mission, her primary focus was as medical missionary.
-She came to Mkunazini alongside Bishop Steere and twenty other workers on 11 February, 1875.
-Of these twenty workers, Allen was put in charge of the hospital.
-She was helped by only two other nurses.
-They were horribly understaffed, and it was up to Allen to pick up the slack.
-Her work was not confined to the hospital.
-The bishop would travel to nearby villages to spread the gospel and give advice.
-Allen accompanied him on these trips and would tend to the medical needs of the growing crowds.
+Allen worked on all three major aspects of this mission, but her primary focus was as a medical missionary.
+She came to Mkunazini with Bishop Steere and twenty other workers on 11 February 1875.
+Allen was put in charge of the hospital.
+She also accompanied the bishop on his trips to nearby villages to spread the gospel and would tend to the medical needs of the growing crowds.

-Allen continued working in Mkunazini for the next 10 years and faced a variety of difficulties.
-The hospital was subject to flood and war.
-This made it even more difficult for Allen to do her medical work.
-In August 1888 she, along with Sister Agnes, Sister Anne Margaret, Sister Mary Elizabeth, and Mr. Gill, journeyed to Maglia.
-They traveled by donkey for over a week before reaching their destination.
-They had been in Maglia less than a month when tragedy struck.
-On November 5, 1888 the Great Fire hit the mission in Maglia.
+She worked in Mkunazini for the next 10 years and faced a variety of difficulties, including flood and war.
+In August 1888 she, with Sister Agnes, Sister Anne Margaret, Sister Mary Elizabeth and Mr. Gill, journeyed to Maglia by donkey.
+They had been in Maglia less than a month the Great Fire of November 5, 1888 hit the mission.
 Many structures were lost including many houses and half of the newly built hospital.
-Allen, as the only doctor in the village at the time, cared for all of the injuries sustained in the fire.
-In addition to these burns, she sought to cure the rampant illness that resulted from the villagers living so close together during the rainy season.
-The patients she dealt with were on-edge because war in the region seemed to be more and more inevitable.
+Allen was the only doctor in the village at the time and cared for all of the injured as well treating illness that resulted from the villagers living so close together during the rainy season.